Starlink-Project/Satellite-vs-Cellular/Figure7/README.md

-# TCP Throughput Parallelism
+# Impact of TCP Parallelism

-This folder contains the dataset and plotting scripts for the improvement of TCP throughput by parallelism for Starlink networks and cellular networks (Figure 7 in the paper) conducted using 5GTracker.
+This folder contains the dataset and plotting scripts for the improvement of TCP throughput by parallelism for Starlink and cellular networks (Figure 7 in the paper) conducted using 5GTracker.

 ## Folder Structure

 | Filename | Description |
 |---|---|